 Nature Center: Parking at the Nature Center (Start / Finish) and environs is limited; carpooling and arranging rides are recommended.
-Participants who wish to park at the Nature Center must do so along Makiki Heights Drive.
+One parking pass will be issued to each runner, which should always be displayed.
+Runners and crews should use the lower parking lot before the gate.
+We will once again try to obtain parking at the adjacent Halau Ku Mana School, but this may not be confirmed until just prior to the race Participants may also park along the Makiki Heights Drive, but must have all tires off the roadway, or risk being towed.
+Runner or crew vehicles are only permitted above the gate for short periods, but must display a valid parking pass.
 The DLNR has advised race planners that only necessary traffic will be allowed to pass through the front gate after hours (typically sunset to sunrise), as the park needs to be secured.
 On race day, a parking attendant will direct drivers prior to the start.
 Note: There are several private homes along the roadway leading to the Nature Center.
 Travel and noise (e.g., conversations, closing of car doors and trunks) should be kept to the absolute minimum, especially during nighttime and early morning hours.

 Paradise Park: The Paradise Park grounds, including the parking lot, are private property.
 A \$5 parking fee (subject to change) applies per day.
 Free street parking is available around the end of Mānoa Road, 5 - 10 minutes by foot from the aid station.
-NEW: Due to traffic and parking congestion on the first loop, no crews are permitted at this aid station until after 11:00 AM on Saturday.
+Due to traffic and parking congestion on the first loop, no crews are permitted at this aid station until after 10:45 AM on Saturday.